-- 1. CNC003 Baseline Risk Factors and other cardiac history
+1. CNB003 Baseline Risk Factors and other cardiac history

-- 2. CNC004 Medical History
+- 2. CNB004 Medical History

-- 3. CNC006 PCI
+- 3. CNB006 PCI

-- 4. CNC012 Medication Allergies
+- 4. CNB012 Medication Allergies

-- 5. CNC011 Medication List
+- 5. CNB011 Medication List[¥]

-- 6. CNC024 Baseline ECG
+- 6. CNB024 Baseline ECG

-\ The treatment checklist allows the web application to match eligibility criteria with data from the baseline physical exam and labs thereby doing a computerized systematic check to help ensure that only eligible participants are randomized.
-Please be sure to enter the Screening/Demographics form (CNC099), the eligibility form (CNC001), the baseline labs (CNC021), the baseline physical exam (CNC005), followed by the treatment checklist (CNC007) prior to scheduling bone marrow aspiration.
+The treatment checklist allows the web application to match eligibility criteria with data from the baseline physical exam and labs thereby doing a computerized systematic check to help ensure that only eligible participants are randomized.
+The time constraint between the completion of the informed consent and the bone marrow aspiration may make it difficult to enter all baseline forms into the database in this small time interval.
+However, please be sure to enter the Screening/Demographics form (CNB099), the eligibility form (CNB001), the baseline labs (CNB021), the baseline physical exam (CNB005), followed by the treatment checklist (CNB007) prior to scheduling bone marrow aspiration.